stuartellis/sve-personal-website/content/articles/tf-monorepo-tooling.md

 ### Customising the Module Code

-This tooling creates new units as a copy of files in `tf/units/template/`.
+This tooling creates each new unit as a copy of the files in `tf/units/template/`.
 If the provided code is not appropriate, you can customise the contents of a module in any way that you need.
 The provided code is for AWS, but you can completely replace this code and use this tooling for any cloud service.
 It only requires that a module is a valid TF root module in the directory `tf/units/` and accepts these input variables:

 - `tft_product_name` (string) - The name of the product or project
 - `tft_environment_name` (string) - The name of the environment